Waterloo & City line: New rolling stock

 In 1937, the Southern Railway carried out a thorough review of the technical aspects of the line, now 40 years old.
 This led to an immediate proposal to order new rolling stock in five-car formations, in association with the provision of escalators at the City station.
 The scheme was delayed and the declaration of war on 3 September 1939 led to cancellation of the escalator scheme.
 However, the rolling stock order was proceeded with, and the Art Deco style trains were delivered in 1940, later classified as Class 487.

 The original central third rail to power the trains was replaced by a Southern Railway standard steel rail placed outside the running rails.
 Automatic signalling with train stops was also provided.
 The City signal box was abolished, and fully automatic working implemented there; the lay-by sidings were abolished.
 The new stock did not require travelling conductors, and tickets were issued at the terminals.
 When the line reopened with new trains on 28 October 1940, the City station was renamed Bank in conformity with the usage of the LPTB there.

 British Railways

 On 1 January 1948, the Southern Railway, as well as the other main line railways of Great Britain, was nationalised, forming British Railways.

-On 13 April 1948, a serious accident took place at the Waterloo Armstrong Lift; coal was still taken down to the original generating station which powered station offices at Waterloo.
-A shunt of wagons was being propelled on to the lift at the upper level; four pawls were supposed to be engaged to provide partial support to the lift table, but it appears that some had not engaged.
-The table tilted, drawing the wagons and M7 locomotive number 672 on to the table; the table and the entire shunt including the locomotive fell down the shaft.
+On 13 April 1948, there was a serious accident at the Waterloo Armstrong Lift: coal was still being taken down to the original generating station which powered station offices at Waterloo.
+A shunt of wagons was being propelled onto the lift at the upper level; four pawls were supposed to be engaged to provide partial support to the lift table, but it appears that some had not engaged.
+The table tilted, drawing the wagons and M7 locomotive number 672 onto the table; the table and the entire shunt including the locomotive fell down the shaft.
 The locomotive and wagons were cut up in situ.